Lartu/ldpl/README.md

 ## Installing LDPL

-You should first download or compile the LDPL compiler.
-The current release is LDPL 3.0.5 **Creative Carnotaurus**.
+You can get yourself a precompiled LDPL binary or compile LDPL from source.
+Check the following table if you are not sure of what to do.

 | **If you want to download a compiled binary** | **If you want to build LDPL yourself** |
 | ---                                           | --- |